Mrs. Temple's Telegram: Plot

-As described in a film magazine, Jack Temple (Washburn) adores his wife, but Mrs. Clara Temple (Hawley) is extremely jealous, and accuses him of flirting with a pretty woman in a department store tea room.
+As described in a film magazine, Jack Temple adores his wife, but Mrs. Clara Temple is extremely jealous, and accuses him of flirting with a pretty woman in a department store tea room.
 After his wife's departure, the woman in question follows Jack around the store and even onto the roof of the building, where he was trying to hide.
 They are locked in there by the night watchman and have to remain on the roof all night.
-Jack realizes his wife will never believe this story, so he invents a yarn about visiting his friend John Brown (White) in a distant town.
+Jack realizes his wife will never believe this story, so he invents a yarn about visiting his friend John Brown in a distant town.
 Clara suspects that he is not telling the truth and sends a telegram to Brown, while Jack convinces a friend to impersonate Brown and come to his house.
 Receiving the telegram, Brown goes to the Temple home.
-Things become complicated with the arrival of Mrs. Brown (Schaefer), the pretty young woman who caused all the trouble, but, after she introduces herself as one of Clara's cousins, all ends happily.
+Things become complicated with the arrival of Mrs. Brown, the pretty young woman who caused all the trouble, but, after she introduces herself as one of Clara's cousins, all ends happily.